 As parents, we all have our moments of crisis.
-We find ourselves preparing dinner, helping the elder with his homework and at the same time managing the crying baby because he wants to read a story “right now”.
+We find ourselves preparing dinner, helping the elder with his homework, and at the same time managing the crying baby because he wants to read a story “right now”.

 Here is in this article the best advice that I have been able to receive and put into practice so as not to break new ground in my career as a beginner mother.

-1. Breathe and speak in a low voice
+1. Breathe and speak in a low voice.

 Take 3 deep breaths by inhaling through the nose and exhaling through the mouth.
 This will already allow you to calm down a bit and also show your children that you are coping with the pressure you are feeling.

-Then if my child is agitated, angry and screaming, I start talking in a low voice to try to understand what is happening.
+Then if my child is agitated, angry, and screaming, I start talking in a low voice to try to understand what is happening.
 If I cry too, I am just making things worse.
 As I speak low enough (not too much either) my child is obliged to calm down to be able to hear what I say.

 I saw a mistress (in my children’s Steiner school) do this in a class of 20 children and it is magical.